5.Wild Child Day and Water Heritage Day. Heritage Council’s County Award winner for Down

 Wild Child Day encourages children to look at the world around them differently, to open their eyes to the diverse beauty of the landscape in their area and to get out and explore their locality or even farther afield.

-Museum of Childhood Ireland, Músaem Óige na hÉireann and Sticky Fingers Arts, Newry, are delighted to continue our work together for all children across the island of Ireland on Wild Child and Water Heritage Day.
+Museum of Childhood Ireland, Músaem Óige na hÉireann, at SICCDA and Sticky Fingers Arts, are delighted to continue our work together for all children across the island of Ireland on Wild Child and Water Heritage Day.

 Tús maith leath na hoibre ( A good start is half the work)